yhg4908/ranpick.py/README.md

 As of `2024.12.3 (KST)`, the modules currently available are as follows.

 - rannumber: `Produces a random number in the form of a number`
+- ranrandom: Select a random value from the list.
+(Applicable starting from 2.1.0)

 ### number - Generating a numeric random number